 Terra cotta bodies are typically fired between cone 06 and 04.
 That being said, many, like this Plainsman L215, develop richer color at cone 03 and fire much stronger.
-Glazes melt better and thus micro-bubbles pass through easier at cone 03.
+Glazes, of course, melt better and micro-bubbles pass through easier at cone 03.
 But this happens only if the body has not begun to decompose (and therefore generate a lot more gases of decomposition).
 Notice that crazing is beginning on the one of the left.
-But because of better body:glaze interface and development of better vitrification the one on the right is not crazing.
-Cone 03 is somewhat of a sweet-spot for this specific body, firing higher begins decomposition processes that generate gases that disrupt the surface.
+Apparently the improved body:glaze interface and the development of better vitrification reduces the problem.
+Cone 03 is somewhat of a sweet-spot for this specific body, however firing higher begins decomposition processes that generate gases that disrupt the surface.
 Needless to say, accurate firing is needed to fire at cone 03 for ongoing success (because cone 02 is too high for this body, glaze will blister).
 Do you know what terra cotta actually is, if not click the link to learn more (this is a big topic).

-Vitrification The term vitrified refers to the fired state of a piece of porcelain or stoneware.
+The term vitrified refers to the fired state of a piece of porcelain or stoneware.
 Vitrified ware has been fired high enough to make it very strong, hard and dense.

 The term Terra Cotta can refer to a process or a kind of clay.
 Terra cotta clays are high in iron and available almost everywhere.
 While they vitrify at low temperatures, they are typically fired much lower than that and covered with colorful glazes.